aslak3/matrix-display/README.md

 JSON formatted calendar information for the next three appointments.

+## matrix_display/scroller

+JSON formatted scroller message text.
+This is an array of upto four messages, each upto 256 characters long.
+The messages are shown in sequence with a configurable interval between messages.

+There is provision to show up and down arrows, intended for showing stock prices and the like.
+To make use of this use the magic sequence -UP- or -DOWN- in the message text.

 ## matrix_display/porch

 The `states()` of the porch motion sensor.
 This is not JSON formatted.
 That is, it needs to be either `on` for motion or `off` for no motion.